Banknotes of the Ukrainian hryvnia: Ukrainian War of Independence

 During the later half of 1917, the Central Council of Ukraine sought to gain more autonomy from the Russian Republic, which was ultimately asserted at the Third Universal, establishing the Ukrainian People's Republic (UNR).
 With the creation of a new state entity, the country's need for its own currency became urgent.
-In December 1917, the UNR introduced karbovanets as a stopgap measure, until hryvnia were installed as an official currency according to the law of 1 March 1918.
-The exchange rate was 2 hryvnias to 1 karbovanets issued in 1917 (i.e. 25 and 50 karbovanets).
-It was defined by law to be convertible to gold at a rate of 1 hryvnia = 8.712 dolya (0.383328 grams, or about 0.0123243 oz t).
+In December 1917, the UNR introduced karbovanets as a stopgap measure, until the law of 1 March 1918 installed hryvnia as official currency.
+The exchange rate was 2 hryvnias to 1 karbovanets issued in 1917.
+It was defined by law to be convertible to gold at a rate of 1 hryvnia = 8.712 dolya (0.3833 grams, or about 0.012324 oz t).
+The hryvnia was subdivided into 100 shah.

-Hryvnia were subdivided into 100 shah.
-Since karbovanets were circulating at par with the Russian ruble/Soviet ruble until late 1918, it could not be worth more than them, and these were depreciating due to hyperinflation.
+Since karbovanets currency was circulating at par with the Russian ruble/Soviet ruble until late 1918, it could not be worth more than them, and the rubles were rapidly depreciating.
 Legislative efforts to limit or outright ban the usage of Russian currencies in Ukraine had limited success.
 Aggravating the situation was a lack of gold reserves.
-This meant that the hryvnia was losing value very rapidly.
+This meant that the hryvnia was also losing value very quickly.
 Even though Ukrainian currency was spared from the worst of the hyperinflation, maintaining the gold standard proved unfeasible.